SystemsApproach/ops/control.rst

 higher you go in the stack, the less consensus there is about terminology.

-Defining a set of abstractions and the corresponding API is a challenging job.
+Whatever you call the mechanism, defining a set of abstractions and the corresponding API is a challenging job.
 Having the appropriate tools helps to focus on the creative part of that task, but by no means eliminates it.
 The challenge is partly a matter of judgment about what should be visible to users and what should be a hidden implementation detail, and partly about dealing with conflicting/conflated concepts and terminology.
 We'll see a full example in Section 5.3, but to illustrate the difficulty, consider how Aether refers to principals in its 5G connectivity service.
 If we were to borrow terminology directly from the Telcos, then we'd refer to someone that uses a mobile device as a *subscriber*, implying an account and a collection of settings for the service delivered to that device.
 And in fact, subscriber is a central object within the SD-Core implementation.
 But Aether is designed to support enterprise deployments of 5G, and to that end, defines a *user* to be a principal that accesses the API or GUI portal with some prescribed level of privilege.
 There is not necessarily a one-to-one relationship between users and Core-defined subscribers, and more importantly, not all devices have subscribers, as would be the case with IoT devices that are not typically associated with a particular person.

 5.1 Design Overview
 -------------------